 Lightweight shoes are generally more flexible and softer than their heavy counterparts.
 This usually makes them more comfortable.
 On warm days, they often allow better ventilation and are generally not as warm as higher walking boots due to their lower collar.

 Features that offer additional comfort can also hold a higher injury potential.
 Soft and flexible shoes with a low collar provide much less support for the foot than higher-cut boots.

 There is no question that there are weatherproof models with membranes offered in the field of trail running and lightweight hiking shoes.
 These are fine for mud and rain, but are not ideal for snow, as the snow can more easily get into the shoe without a high collar.
 If you are planning tours that require the use of crampons, you will need shoes with a suitable sole.

 It is hard to find ultra-light outdoor, hiking and trekking shoes.
 While researching this topic, I kept coming back to something a friend of mine says, “You can run in ski boots if you want to!”
 In other words, you can do a lot of things with equipment, but it doesn’t necessarily mean it makes sense.
 Of course, you could go for a run in the mountainous terrain in flip-flops (the Sherpas in Nepal do this very impressively), but I would advise against taking such extreme measures for the sake of weight reduction.

 In my opinion, the most important criterion for shoes is not the weight, but that they fit perfectly and don’t rub or pinch even after long tours.
-After all, the greatest weight saving in your shoes means nothing, if you have to carry the same weight of blister plasters in your backpack.
+After all, choosing light shoes means nothing if you have to carry the same weight in blister plasters in your backpack.
 Fun fact: one pack of blister plasters weighs around 15 grams.